Frequently Asked Questions

 Why do I owe a cancellation fee?

 Our therapists are compensated for the sessions that they complete.
 If there is no session, there is no pay.
 The cancellation policy is in place to compensate the therapist for the time that was allotted for your appointment, had they completed your session.
 Most of time, when a client cancels a session the same day, there is not enough time to get that appointment rebooked on the schedule.
 Many spas charge the full price of the cancelled services; we only charge what is needed to cover the therapist’s pay.
-The $25.00 fee that we charge goes directly to the therapist.
+The cancellation fee of 50% of the cost of the scheduled service goes directly to the therapist.

 Do I need to undress?
 What about my privacy?
 Do I have to cover myself with the sheet?